dereuromark/cakephp-test-helper/README.md

 ## Limitations
 Executing the tests and coverage from the web backend usually can not work for long running tests due to the timeout issues.
 Make sure you raise the apache/nginx settings here if you want to use this functionality here.

+The focus is on providing an overview and quickly generating the desired classes with a single mouse click.